iqrf/iqrf-gateway-docs/user/source/api-beta.rst

 Embed OS
 --------

-Fixes and changes related to DPA 4.10 (todo).
+Fixes and changes related to DPA 4.10.

 - `Read OS request v1-0-0`_ and `example`__
 - `Read OS response v1-0-0`_ and `example`__